-When you’re working with a child for only a portion of the day, it’s tough to hit all the required curriculum and really target vocabulary.
-Luckily, we’ve got your back and some strategies to introduce and effectively teach vocabulary while simultaneously teaching the classroom curriculum.
+When I'm working with a child for only a portion of the day, it's tough to hit all the required curriculum and really target vocabulary.
+It takes planning and genuine thought to keep it fun for the Littles!

-When you’re teaching a new word, you need to teach it so that the child doesn’t only know the definition but really understands it.
-This is perfect for also targeting the classroom curriculum!
+Intentionality and some solid strategies are what it takes to pull it all together!
+First, let's expand your perspective of teaching vocabulary.
+Instead of teaching a word on a list, you need to teach it so that the child doesn't only know the definition but really understands it.
+This is the 'schema' of the word.

-Let’s break down the schema of the word “troll.”
-You need to know what a troll is, identify it in different pictures, understand that there are different kinds of trolls and that they do different things.
-For example, in Harry Potter there’s Mountain Troll and in Frozen there are trolls, and then there’s the movie Trolls.
+With "trolls" your kiddo needs to identify it in different pictures, understand that there are different kinds of trolls and that they do different things.
+Like in Harry Potter there's Mountain Troll and in Frozen there are trolls, and then there's the movie Trolls.
 All the creatures are trolls but they are very different.
-One wants to eat you, another sings and uses magic to help you… but they are all trolls.
+One wants to eat you, another sings and uses magic to help you... but they are all trolls.

-Here’s take another example of schema.
-We’ll go with the concept of “dog.”
 Dogs are dogs whether they are a cartoon, photograph, or the one barking right at you.
-Golden Retrievers and French Bulldogs are both dogs even though they look and act different.
+Golden Retrievers and French Bulldogs are both dogs even though they look and act differently.

 - Select the Theme